FoalTS/foal/docs/advanced/authentication.md

-# @foal/password
+# Authentication and authorization

-This package is dedicated to authentication and authorization.
-You'll find a complete example at the end of the page.

 ## Authentication

 Authentication is divided in four parts in FoalTS:
 - the `Authenticator` services,
 - the `login` controller factory,
-- the `UserModelService` service,
+- the `User` model,
 - and the `authenticate` pre-hook.

 > *Note*: FoalTS authentication requires the use of sessions.